Sullom Voe Terminal: Operation

 Sullom Voe Terminal has been owned since its construction by the Ninian and Brent partners.
 On 1 December 2017 the plant transitioned from long term operator BP to EnQuest.
 The terminal receives oil through the Brent (TAQA Bratani) and Ninian (EnQuest) pipeline systems.
 Oil from the Schiehallion oilfield and Foinaven oilfield has been received by the purpose-built Loch Rannoch shuttle tanker since August 1998.

-In the late 1990s at the height of North Sea Oil, the terminal handled over a quarter of UK petroleum production and around 500 people worked there.
+In the late 1990s, at the height of North Sea oil, the terminal handled over a quarter of UK petroleum production and around 500 people worked there.
 Around half are EnQuest workers.
 A new 22 in pipeline was laid from the Clair oilfield in 2003–2004, and first oil from the Clair field was received in February 2005.
 7 billion barrels (abt 960 million tons) of oil through the SVT achieved in December 2001.
-By 2008, the terminal had handled almost 8 billion barrels (abt 1.1 billion metric tons) of oil.
+By 2008, the terminal had handled almost 8 billion barrels (about 1.1 billion metric tons) of oil.
 Gas is imported through the West of Shetland pipeline.
 Some of the gas is used as fuel in the ENGIE operated Sullom Voe power station.
 The remainder is enriched with LPGs and exported to the Magnus platform for enhanced oil recovery.
-Due to its secluded position, the site has its own fire brigade.
+Due to its isolated position, the site has its own fire brigade.

-On 3 May 2018 it was reported that both the Brent and Ninian pipelines had to be shut down - halting production from the connecting fields in the East of Shetland basin.
-The pipelines were shut down due to a "minor fault" being found during a routine inspection.
+On 3 May 2018 it was reported that both the Brent and Ninian pipelines had to be shut down, halting production from the connecting fields in the East of Shetland basin.
+The pipelines were shut down due to a "minor fault" found during a routine inspection.
 The minor fault was reportedly a small oily-water leak in a pipeline.
-Late on 6 May, EnQuest announced repair work had been completed and both the Brent and Ninian pipelines were reopened.
+Late on 6 May, EnQuest announced that repair work had been completed, and both the Brent and Ninian pipelines were reopened.

-On 25 November 2018 the Sullom Voe Terminal reached a milestone 40th anniversary since first oil.
+On 25 November 2018 the Sullom Voe Terminal reached a milestone 40th anniversary of the first oil production.

 Throughput

-The throughput of the terminal over the period 1981 to 1990 (in 1000 barrels per day) was:

 The total throughput of the terminal up to the end of 1997 was 821,773,000 tonnes.
-The throughput over the period 1998 to 2021 (in 1,000 tonnes) was: